-My biggest takeaway from Tinder would be that the world is big and that there are enough people for everyone.
 There are many good people out there, people who you’re compatible with, people with quirks and weird interests you thought only you had, people you could love, or at the least, people you can be friends with.
 It is very tempting to stay on, and make more connections you couldn’t have otherwise made in real life.
 I told one of my “matches” that Tinder works and less frowned upon now because we have accepted that people no longer meet organically.
 The dating app community has also been cleaned off of perverts and now the people on it are the same people you could meet at a bar or a coffee shop or a bookstore.
 In fact, they’re the same people you could be friends with, and many are actually your friends.

 The line between virtual and real is becoming thinner and thinner, and one day we won’t be able to tell them apart.